weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

-As you can see, this works very similarly to factories, except that the terminology is a bit different (Pool instead of Factory, Spawn instead of Create) and unlike factories, you have to return the instance to the pool rather than just stop referencing it.
+As you can see, this works very similarly to factories, except that the terminology is a bit different (`Pool` instead of `Factory`, `Spawn` instead of `Create`) and unlike factories, you have to return the instance to the pool rather than just stop referencing it.

-With this new implementation above, there will be some initial heap allocation with every call to AddFoo(), but if you call RemoveFoo() then AddFoo() in sequence this will re-use the previous instance and therefore save you a heap allocation.
+With this new implementation above, there will be some initial heap allocation with every call to `AddFoo()`, but if you call `RemoveFoo()` then `AddFoo()` in sequence this will re-use the previous instance and therefore save you a heap allocation.

 This is better, but we might still want to avoid the spikes from the initial heap allocations as well.
 One way to do this is to do all the heap allocations all at once as your game is starting up: